 Importing bank transactions/statement

-It is not currently possible to connect a bank account directly to Brightpearl for bank feeds but the bank transaction import can be used to manually import a statement which has been downloaded from online.
+It is not currently possible to connect a bank account directly to Brightpearl for bank feeds but the bank transaction import can be used to manually import a statement which has been downloaded onto your computer.
 Each bank tends to provide a different layout and format.
 Brightpearl will only accept files in CSV format with the following columns, so you will need to manipulate it before importing:

 - The date must be in the format of YYYY-MM-DD

 - All reference information must be contained in a single cell, Brightpearl will be able to breakout individual details such as contact name and invoice reference

 - Deposits and payments into your account are entered as positive values and withdrawals or payments out of your account must be entered as negative values, all in the same column

 - Save your file as a Comma Separate Value (CSV) file

 If the import file contains multiple lines which are the same date, reference and amount then they will be excluded on import.
 If they are true duplicates that need to be imported editing the reference to make them unique will allow them to be imported.

 How to import a bank statement